chauff/cse1500-web-transcripts/_lectures/css.md

 Any CSS module developed after CSS2.1 can be considered as CSS3.
 There will not be a monolithic CSS4, instead the different modules of the CSS specification will each continue to develop at their own pace.

-## Take-aways of the required readings
+## Takeaways of the required readings

 Having worked through the required readings, you should be able to style HTML elements with CSS.
 You know that style sheets are processed in order: later declarations override earlier ones if they are on the same or a higher specificity level.